tatsuhikonaito/CLAD_NanoString/README.md

 1. `geomxtools.R` — Used for NanoString data profiling and quality control (QC).
 2. Other scripts — Used for differential gene expression analysis, pathway enrichment analysis, and visualization.

-## Requirements

-- R with the following modules.
-  - xxx ()

-    Our scripts were tested on the versions in parentheses, so we do not guarantee that they will work on different versions.

 ## Contact